This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Purchasing a high-quality supplement produced with gold-star standards is the best way to guarantee you get a product high in withanolides.
 The higher the withanolide content, the stronger the effects of the supplement.
 Of course, organic ashwagandha is preferable to non-organic.

-When supplementing with an organic ashwagandha power or other product, the general recommendation is starting with 300 to 500 milligrams per day, with withanolides in a range of 5 percent to 10 percent.
+When supplementing with an organic ashwagandha powder or other product, the general recommendation is starting with 300 to 500 milligrams per day, with withanolides in a range of 5 percent to 10 percent.
 Slowly increase your ashwagandha dosage, watching for potential adverse effects.

-It’s smart to do this under the guidance of your naturopathic practitioner or health care provider, and when to take ashwagandha depends on why you are taking it.
+It’s smart to do this under the guidance of your naturopathic practitioner or healthcare provider, and when to take ashwagandha depends on why you are taking it.

 A study published in the Journal of Ayurvedic and Integrative Medicine found that in the form of extract in capsules, with gradual escalating doses from 750 milligrams per day to 1,250 milligrams per day, ashwagandha was well-tolerated and safe on biochemical organ function and hematological tests.
 It was able to help improve quality of sleep, lower cholesterol levels and promote muscle strength as well.

-You may find that ashwagandha doesn’t have the most appealing smell, but if you choose to use it in powder form, you can mix it with other foods or drinks to make it more pleasant and create a healing tonic.
+You may find that ashwagandha doesn’t have the most appealing smell, but if you choose to use it in powder form, you can mix it with other foods or drinks to make it more pleasant and create a healthy tonic.
 You can try adding ashwagandha powder to an energy ball recipe, a turmeric or pumpkin spice latte, or even to a smoothie.

 Drinking ashwagandha tea is also a popular way to consume the herb, and you can add a little organic honey to improve the flavor.